Get Started

 Domain Authority and similar composite scores feel authoritative but often mislead.
 They’re calculations built on top of other calculations, lagging months behind actual site performance and easily gamed through link schemes.
 A site with DA 60 might receive zero traffic if Google penalized it last quarter, or if its audience abandoned it.

 The strongest signal is whether the site’s editors ask substantive questions about your proposed topic.
-Publications chasing revenue accept generic pitches instantly; quality placements require you to demonstrate expertise and fit.
-Traffic trajectory matters more than any single metric—a growing audience in your target market beats a stagnant high-authority domain every time.
+Publications chasing revenue accept generic pitches instantly, quality placements require you to demonstrate expertise and fit.
+Traffic trajectory matters more than any single metric, a growing audience in your target market beats a stagnant high-authority domain every time.

 Niche Alignment That Actually Converts

 Start by reading ten recent posts on the target site.
 If your topic feels like a natural extension of those conversations, you’ve found a fit.
-If you need to contort your angle or shoehorn keywords, move on—forced niche alignment signals manipulation to both readers and algorithms.
+If you need to contort your angle or shoehorn keywords, move on, forced niche alignment signals manipulation to both readers and algorithms.

 Check the comment sections and social shares.
 Are people engaging with adjacent topics?
 Look at internal link patterns: does the site already cross-reference themes you’d naturally connect to?
 Sites with genuine topical depth accommodate new contributions seamlessly, while thin blogs hunting for filler leave your post isolated and flagged.
+A single orphaned guest post on an unrelated site wastes your time and risks penalties.

 Scaling Prospecting Without Losing Quality